Enrolling in Medicare at the Right Time for You

 Initial enrollment period (IEP): Your IEP lasts seven months — from three months before the month in which you turn 65 to three months after that month.
 (For example, if your birthday is in September, your IEP begins June 1 and ends December 31.)
 Sign up for Medicare during this time frame if you don’t qualify for the special enrollment period.

-Special enrollment period (SEP): You qualify for this SEP if you’re beyond 65, have group health insurance from an employer for whom you or your spouse actively works, and the employer has 20 or more employees.
+Special enrollment period (SEP): You qualify for this SEP if you’re beyond 65, you have group health insurance from an employer for whom you or your spouse actively works, and the employer has 20 or more employees.
 If you meet these conditions, you can delay Medicare enrollment after turning 65.
 The SEP lasts throughout the time you have this coverage and extends for eight months after it ends or the employment ends — whichever comes first.
 For example, if you stop work at the end of February, you can enroll in Medicare without risking late penalties until your SEP ends on October 31 — but to avoid a gap in coverage, you’d probably want to enroll in February so that your Medicare benefits begin March 1.
+(But if you work for a small employer — fewer than 20 employees — it may require you to sign up for Medicare at 65 as a condition for continuing to receive its health insurance.
+Contact the employer to find out.)

 Automatic enrollment: If you start receiving retirement benefits from Social Security or the Railroad Retirement Board, you’ll be enrolled automatically in Medicare Parts A and B at age 65 or later instead of having to apply.
 You can decline Part B enrollment if you want to delay it because you qualify for an SEP, as described in the preceding bullet.